gsi-upm/senpy/docs/plugins.rst

               def deactivate(self):
                   self.close()

-You can speficy a 'shelf_file' in your .senpy file.
+You can specify a 'shelf_file' in your .senpy file.
 By default the ShelfMixin creates a file based on the plugin name and stores it in that plugin's folder.

+Shelves may get corrupted if the plugin exists unexpectedly.
+A corrupt shelf prevents the plugin from loading.
+If you do not care about the pickle, you can force your plugin to remove the corrupted file and load anyway, set the  'force_shelf' to True in your .senpy file.

 I want to implement my service as a plugin, How i can do it?
 ????????????????????????????????????????????????????????????